You may have recently received an email which looks something like the following:

 If you would prefer to keep your current plan, there are a number of optimizations available to potentially free up more resources:

-- Query optimization through Timescale Support - We can help decrease query latency primarily and potentially also optimize disk usage.
-Send us a chat message or email at [email protected] if you would like to explore a consultative conversation with our engineering team.
+Query optimization through Timescale Support - We can help decrease query latency primarily and potentially also optimize disk usage.
+Send us an email at [email protected] if you would like to explore a consultative conversation with our engineering team.
 Our community on Slack is another great source of advice from other Timescale users.